berlinonline/Dat0r/README.md

 Dat0r is a code-generation library that was built to ease our management of domain specific data-objects in php.
 The main difference to existing php solutions, that allow generating code to handle data structures is,
-that Dat0r is not an ORM and it doesn't implement any other concerns than defining and holding data.
+that Dat0r is not an ORM and it doesn't implement any other concerns than mere data definition and containment.
 It allows to define data-structures in xml and then realizes them via code generation.
 Besides holding (complexly) structured data, we needed two more concerns to be taken care of.
 * Ensure value consistency - we don't like broken data.